Guppster/awesome-ark/contributing.md

 - The project has to be functional and have a descriptive readme

+- There must be adequate user guidance in the repository.
+Empty project placeholders will not be accepted

 - Search previous list entries before making a new one.

 - Use title-casing